Diesel Vehicles Using Biodiesel

 Biodiesel and conventional diesel vehicles are one in the same.
 Although light-, medium-, and heavy-duty diesel vehicles are not technically "alternative fuel" vehicles, many are capable of running on biodiesel.
 Biodiesel, which is most often used as a blend with regular diesel fuel, can be used in many diesel vehicles without any engine modification.
 The most common biodiesel blend is B20, which is 20% biodiesel and 80% conventional diesel.
 B5 (5% biodiesel, 95% diesel) is also commonly used in fleets.

-Before using biodiesel, be sure to check your engine warranty to ensure that higher-level blends of this alternative fuel don't void or affect it.
-High-level biodiesel blends can have a solvency effect in engines and fuel systems that previously used petroleum diesel which may result in degraded seals and clogged fuel filters.
+Before using biodiesel, be sure to check your engine warranty to ensure that higher-level blends (all OEMs accept the use of B5 and many accept the use of B20) of this alternative fuel don't void or affect it.
+High-level biodiesel blends (blends over B20) can have a solvency effect in engines and fuel systems that previously used petroleum diesel which may result in degraded seals and clogged fuel filters.

 What is Clean Diesel?

 Ultra-low sulfur diesel (ULSD) is diesel fuel with 15 parts per million or lower sulfur content.
 ULSD combined with advanced emission control technologies is referred to as clean diesel.
 This type of diesel is now the only diesel fuel used in all on-road diesel vehicles as of 2010.
 The sulfur content of ULSD has been reduced by 97% compared to diesel fuel used in the past.
-The United States began its changeover to ULSD in June 2006, after the U.S. Environmental Protection Agency (EPA) mandated that 80% of highway diesel fuel produced or imported contain 15 ppm or less sulfur.
-Biodiesel is also considered a USLD because it does not intrinsically contain sulfur.
+Biodiesel is also considered a USLD because it contains very low levels of sulfur.